Montgomery Woods State Natural Reserve: Tallest tree

 Between 1999 and 2004, the tallest tree in Montgomery Woods, named the Mendocino Tree, was the world's tallest known tree.
 It was displaced by the discovery of a number of taller trees in Humboldt Redwoods State Park and later Redwood National Park in Humboldt County.
 The tree is one of dozens of similar height in the grove, and was never specifically marked in order to protect the tree.
 Earlier well-publicized candidates for the world's tallest tree suffered damage from stresses resulting from crowds of tourists.
+Tourists and visitors would walk around the base of the tree when it was marked as the tallest, which would result in the roots being trodden upon and the tree being damaged.